 2- Enhancing Productivity

 Implementing the Two-Minute Rule can lead to a noticeable increase in productivity.
 Completing several small tasks quickly not only clears the to-do list but also provides a sense of accomplishment that can boost motivation for larger projects.
+Additionally, the Two-Minute Rule can help in initiating progress on both small and big tasks by breaking them down into manageable steps.

 Implementing the Two-Minute Rule